 See Figure 3-8.
-The control panel is equipped with one or two 120V GFCI (A) and 240V Twist-lock (B) outlets for running accessories or tools from the generator.
-Power is supplied to the receptacles any time the engine is running and the main circuit breaker and the receptacle circuit breakers are switched to the ON (I) position.
+Depending upon the model, the control panel is equipped one or two 120V GFCI (A) and 240V twist-lock (B) outlets for running accessories or tools from the generator.
+Power is supplied to the receptacles any time the engine is running and the main circuit breaker is switched ON (I).

-NOTE: Do not pull more than 1000W from each outlet when the lights are on.
+NOTE: Do not pull more than 1,000 W from each outlet when the lights are on.
 This will overload the generator and cause the main circuit breaker to trip.
 Should the breaker trip, switch off the lights, remove some of the load to the outlets and wait 10 minutes for the bulbs to cool before turning them back on.

-With all of the lights off, the full generator output may be used with the optional 240V twist-lock receptacle.
+With all of the lights off, the full generator output may be used with the 240V twist-lock outlet.